 In a nutshell, biophilic design is about supporting our innate need to connect with nature in the modern urban environment.

 When upgraded to a biophilic space, the office building boosts human health and improves cognitive function.
-It’s no wonder that businesses are investing in many green design trends for the workplace at an increasing rate!
+It’s no wonder that businesses are investing in biophilic design trends for the workplace at an increasing rate!

 According to trusted environmental consultants Terrapin Bright Green, biophilic design principles can save $93 million in healthcare costs by increasing views from hospital beds to nature as patients require less time in the hospital to recover from major surgery.